FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 The *restart()* method defined in the *FBConnectionPoolDataSource* and in the *FBWrappingDataSource* classes.
 This method closes all open connection residing in the pool.
-Connections that are currently used in the application are marked as “pending for close” and are deallocated as soon as application returns them to the pool.
+Connections that are currently used in the application are marked as "pending for close" and are deallocated as soon as application returns them to the pool.
 This algorithm guarantees that eventually all connections will be closed and statements will be deallocated without closing the working applications.
-The only requirement for successful database schema upgrade is that the application does not “lock” the database objects before the upgrade happens.
+The only requirement for successful database schema upgrade is that the application does not "lock" the database objects before the upgrade happens.
 Unfortunately there is no easy application design guidelines that would guarantee the hot schema upgrade.